ItzPike/DBM-Rawdata-Releases/Invite Manager/README.md

 If you want to change how many people are shown on the leaderboard at once, go to the invitetop run script and change the 10 in "let maxLeaderboardSpots = 10;" to whatever number of people you want to be displayed on the leaderboard.

-If you have any suggestions, or problems, open an issue on this github
+If you have any suggestions, feel free to contact me or open an issue on this github

 ## Commands